astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 1. **Stuck in old patterns**, unable to let go and move forward without facing them first
 2. **Power of “I am”** that supports and propels into the future

 As with pretty much everything in astrology, the meaning can vary and will depend on many other factors.
-Yet it’s invaluable to have a certain direction for further exploration, like exploring your relationship with power, the notion of me versus them, the degree of idealism versus practicality, etc.
+A good approach is to choose a certain direction for further exploration, for example, exploring your relationship with power, the notion of me versus them, the degree of idealism versus practicality, etc.

 ### The North Node and the future arrow

-As much as the **Dragon’s Tail is a deeply unconscious** principle standing for what we have brought with us without fully realising or understanding, the **Dragon’s Head is consciously looking into the future** and towards the opportunities it may bring.
+As much as the **Dragon’s Tail is a deeply unconscious** principle standing for what we have brought with us without fully realising or understanding, the **Dragon’s Head is consciously looking into the future** towards the opportunities it may bring.

 The head as the seat of consciousness is responsible for making choices.
 The North Node arrow points at the areas in which our conscious focused cultivation may bring fruitful results that will eventually become the supporting Dragon’s Tail.